Mixing Cocaine and Alcohol

 - Group Counseling

-There are thousands of treatment centers in the country, but not all of them are right for everyone.
-Those looking for help need to find a center that specifically offers treatment for cocaine and alcohol addiction.
-It is important that this center is also able to treat other drugs being used and co-occurring mental conditions.
-If you or a loved one is struggling with cocaine and alcohol addiction.
+There are thousands of treatment centers in the country, but not all are right for everyone.
+Those looking for help need to find a center that specifically offers cocaine and alchol addiction treatment.
+This center must also be able to treat other drugs and co-occurring mental conditions if you or a loved one is struggling with cocaine and alcohol addiction.
 We Level Up NJ addiction specialists are standing by to help.

 Start a New Life

 Begin with a free call to an addiction & behavioral health treatment advisor.
 Learn more about our dual-diagnosis programs.
 The We Level Up treatment center network delivers various recovery programs at each treatment facility.
 Call to learn more.